Startup Profile: Mercury Health

 Innovation within the healthcare industry is moving at an incredible pace.
 Many young entrepreneurs have either pivoted their business or identified problems as a result of the COVID-19 pandemic.
 Specifically in the home, new medical devices are being created to ensure safe, remote monitoring.

-Ji Lee, founder of Mercury Health, is one of three LaunchPad Fellows innovating in this space.
+Ji Lee, UC San Diego student and founder of Mercury Health, is one of three LaunchPad Fellows innovating in this space.

 Mercury Health is a personal emergency response system for the elderly.